12/13/2014 Project Dwarfs listed!

 Cart errors – When you add items to your cart and then take a break (for over an hour), the items in your cart may be gone when you return to access the cart or to add more items.
 The cart may display cryptic php errors and might not clear properly with some browsers.
 If this happens, please refresh the page and the cart should reset to zero items.
 This problem is one I am working on, thank you for your understanding.

-Except for seeds grown by my sister in Sacramento (thanks Marla!), I grow and harvest all of my own seed at my farm in Bonsall, Ca (north of San Diego).
+Except for seeds grown by my sister in Sacramento (thanks Marla!) and the seeds from the two new Dwarf Project releases, I grow and harvest all of my own seed at my farm in Bonsall, Ca (north of San Diego).
 I use the fermentation method of seed processing.
 I closely monitor and rogue seed plants suspected of systemic infections (i.e. fusarium).
 Many seed plants are isolated or bagged, but most are not, so expect a crossing percentage of ~5%.
 If you have questions about a specific variety please contact me.